Mesa Mayor John Giles

 Many people who lived in the area, or attended games while visiting Scottsdale, back in the late '60s and '70s look on that period with fondness.

-As reported on ScottsdaleAirpark.com, for example:
+As reported on ScottsdaleAirpark.com

 "Scottsdale, the Charros, and Chicago fans welcomed the Chicago Cubs as the new spring residents of the Scottsdale ballpark in March 1967.
 California Gov. Ronald Reagan attended a game that year, as did his mother-in-law, Edith Davis.